 Below, I explain the six areas of thought leadership and then tie them together into one coherent strategy that you can use to significantly grow your business.
 I use my own experience as an example so you can witness first-hand how the execution of a thought leadership strategy can transform a brand.
 By the end of this article, you should fully understand thought leadership strategy.
 If you don’t, write to me and I’ll give you your money back.

 Take a look at the below screenshot.
 This is the website of Goldman Sachs, famed banking institution.
 Their primary online strategy is thought leadership, as exemplified by this page, which is linked right at the top of their main navigation bar.
-They call their thought leadership section “Our Thinking.”
-That’s as good a name as any for a thought leadership landing page, and their execution of it is equally straightforward: they simply list out all their major reports, videos, and case studies, and you can click on any of the names and view it for free.
+They call their thought leadership section “Insights.”
+That’s as good a name as any for a thought leadership landing page, and they subdivide their content further into daily reports, talks with prominent thought leaders and investors, white papers, case studies, infographics, and more.
+No matter what type of content you’re interested in, you can click on any of the articles and view it for free.

-Everything I’ve just described is meant to hit you, the visitor, within seconds of the moment you land on the page.
+This is all meant to hit you, the visitor, within seconds of the moment you land on the page.
 Instantly, you are meant to gain the impression that Goldman Sachs is indeed a “thought leader” – a wise, trusted group of people.
 Keep in mind though, that all of this is being transmitted without regard to whether it’s true.
 Goldman’s objective worthiness of your respect is not important to them; what’s important is that you feel emotionally swayed, imputing them your respect enough to become a client.

 All thought leadership is meant to reflect positively on your brand.
 But the most successful thought leadership earns its readers’ respect by delivering clear, actionable insights.
 Whereas Goldman chooses to display their wisdom mostly through videos, other similar institutions like Chase and KPMG use white papers, research reports, trend reports, and forecasts.
 In contrast, most small and mid-sized companies tend to use 500–1000 word blog posts.
 It seems that the larger the company, the more buttoned-up the thought leadership content is.
 The conclusion, of course, is that if you wish to be perceived as a large, global firm, publishing more “official-looking” reports is a good idea.